 International Leadership

-Each member of WTS International's board of directors is dedicated to the fulfillment of our mission by serving for two years in their position.
-It is with the volunteer efforts of these outstanding members and each board member within WTS International's over 60 chapters worldwide that women are finding opportunity and recognition in the transportation industry.
+Each member of WTS International's Board of Directors is dedicated to serve for two years in their position.
+It is with the volunteer efforts of these outstanding Directors, and Chapter Board members serving in leadership roles for 73 WTS Chapters worldwide, that women are finding opportunity and recognition in the transportation industry.

 Board of Directors